horpto/nodecap2/README.md

 ## API Routing

 **nodecap** presents an expressjs-style API where middleware can be declared and matched to requests.
 Instead of request URI/method combinations, the unit of matching is domains through the `DomainList` class, which implements an efficient matcher for squid3 whitelist/blacklist syntax.
-Middlware is attached to handle requests to / responses from lists of domains:
+Middleware is attached to handle requests to / responses from lists of domains:

 ### `server.request(domainList, next)`
 Adds middleware to handle a REQMOD (HTTP request modification).
 The callback signature is `callback(icapRequest, icapResponse, httpRequest, httpResponse, next)`.
 Calling `next()` is optional and will continue to the next handler.
 Be sure to have a catch-all handler at the end. `domainList` can be either a DomainList instance - which allows matching request domains against a configured list - or the literal string`"*"` to match all requests.